Stephen Macknik: Sleights of Mind: What the Neuroscience of Magic Reveals About our Everyday Deceptions

 Macknik's book Sleights of Mind, co-written with Susana Martinez-Conde and Sandra Blakeslee, is an international bestseller published in 19 languages.
 In the New York Times Sunday Book Review, J.J.
 Abrams described Sleights of Mind as one of his favorite books and "a very cool read."
 Sleights of Mind was listed as one of the 36 Best Books of the year by The Evening Standard, London, and received the Prisma Prize to the Best Science Book of the year.

 Champions of Illusion

-Macknik and Martinez-Conde's upcoming book, Champions of Illusion, will be published by Scientific American/Farrar, Straus and Giroux.
+Macknik and Martinez-Conde's 2017 book, Champions of Illusion, will be published by Scientific American/Farrar, Straus and Giroux.

 Illusions Column in Scientific American: Mind

 Macknik and Martinez-Conde write a regular column for Scientific American: MIND on the neuroscience and perception of illusions.
 Their collected articles were published in two Scientific American special issues, in 2010 and 2013.